Marengo, Indiana

 Marengo is a town in Liberty Township, Crawford County, Indiana, United States.
-The population was 828 at the 2010 census.
+The population was 829 at the 2020 census.
 One of the tourist attractions and sources of revenue for the town is Marengo Cave, a U.S. National Landmark.
-Originally discovered in 1883 by two schoolchildren, today it offers guided tours.

 History

 Marengo was originally called Big Springs, and under the latter name was platted in 1839.

 The name Marengo commemorates the Battle of Marengo.

 Marengo was devastated by an F3 tornado in 2004, resulting in damage to nearly 75 percent of the town and the death of one resident.

+Marengo High School was located in Marengo until the consolidation of the schools into Crawford County High School.